abj247/SMGLib/README.md

 <p class="justify">These scenarios are marked by their inherent complexity, where agents need to navigate through spaces while intelligently avoiding bottlenecks, traffic congestion, and potential gridlocks.
 In the pursuit of deadlock avoidance excellence, the SMGLib is meticulously designed to offer a plethora of innovative strategies tailored to address these real-world challenges.
 Whether it's guiding pedestrians through congested doorways, orchestrating the movements of autonomous vehicles within intricate intersections, or facilitating the seamless flow of agents in narrow hallways, SMGLib houses a rich collection of algorithms catering to an extensive spectrum of scenarios.</p>

 This library focuses on multi agent navigation in social-mini games.
 The approaches implemented are taken from following publications

-S. Dergachev and K. Yakovlev, "Distributed Multi-Agent Navigation Based on Reciprocal Collision Avoidance and Locally Confined Multi-Agent Path Finding," in Proceedings of the 17th International Conference on Automation Science and Engineering (CASE 2021), Lyon, France, 2021, pp. 1489-1494. [pdf](https://arxiv.org/pdf/2107.00246.pdf)
+* S. Dergachev and K. Yakovlev, "Distributed Multi-Agent Navigation Based on Reciprocal Collision Avoidance and Locally Confined Multi-Agent Path Finding," in Proceedings of the 17th International Conference on Automation Science and Engineering (CASE 2021), Lyon, France, 2021, pp. 1489-1494. [pdf](https://arxiv.org/pdf/2107.00246.pdf)
+* Multi-Robot Collision Avoidance under Uncertainty with Probabilistic Safety Barrier Certificates Wenhao Luo, Wen Sun, and Ashish Kapoor. [pdf](https://proceedings.neurips.cc/paper/2020/file/03793ef7d06ffd63d34ade9d091f1ced-Paper.pdf)
+* M. Everett, Y. Chen, and J. P. How, "Collision Avoidance in Pedestrian-Rich Environments with Deep Reinforcement Learning", IEEE Access Vol. 9, 2021, pp. 10357-1037. [pdf](https://arxiv.org/pdf/1910.11689.pdf)
+* M. Everett, Y. Chen, and J. P. How, "Motion Planning Among Dynamic, Decision-Making Agents with Deep Reinforcement Learning", IEEE/RSJ International Conference on Intelligent Robots and Systems (IROS), 2018. [pdf](https://arxiv.org/pdf/1703.08862.pdf)
+* A. Patwardhan, R. Murai and A. J. Davison, "Distributing Collaborative Multi-Robot Planning With Gaussian Belief Propagation," in IEEE Robotics and Automation Letters, vol. 8, no. 2, pp. 552-559, Feb.
+2023, doi: 10.1109/LRA.2022.3227858. [pdf](https://arxiv.org/pdf/2203.11618.pdf)
+* Davis, Bobby, Ioannis Karamouzas, and Stephen J. Guy.
+"NH-TTC: A gradient-based framework for generalized anticipatory collision avoidance." arXiv preprint arXiv:1907.05945 (2019). [pdf](http://motion.cs.umn.edu/r/NH-TTC/)

 # About